kmods-via-containers/kmods-via-containers/README.md

 # kmods-via-containers or KVC

-Repo to that serves as a framework for building and delivering kernel modules via containers.
-Inspired by the work done by Joe Doss on [atomic-wireguard](https://github.com/jdoss/atomic-wireguard.git).
+`kmods-via-containers` is a framework for building and delivering kernel modules via containers.
+This implementation for this framework was inspired by the work done by Joe Doss on [atomic-wireguard](https://github.com/jdoss/atomic-wireguard.git).

 This framework relies on 3 independently developed pieces.